dxdw2021/cline/old_docs/mcp/mcp-server-from-scratch.md

 ## Building a GitHub Assistant Server Using Cline: A Step-by-Step Guide

-This section demonstrates how to create a GitHub Assistant server using Cline.
+This section demonstrates how to create a GitHub Assistant server using cline.
 This server will be able to interact with GitHub data and perform useful actions:

 ### 1. Defining the Goal and Initial Requirements